Hyderabad State

-The state was ruled from 1724 to 1857 by the Nizam, who was initially a viceroy of the Mughal empire in the Deccan.
+The state was ruled from 1724 to 1948 by the Nizam, who was initially a viceroy of the Mughal empire in the Deccan.
 Hyderabad gradually became the first princely state to come under British paramountcy signing a subsidiary alliance agreement.
-During the British rule in 1901, the state had an average revenue of Rs.
-417,000,000, making it the wealthiest princely state in India.
-The native inhabitants of Hyderabad Deccan, regardless of ethnic origin, are called "Mulki" (countryman), a term still used today.
+During the British rule in 1901, the state had a revenue of ₹4,17,00,000.
+The native inhabitants of Hyderabad State, regardless of ethnic origin, are called "Mulki" (countryman), a term still used today.

 The dynasty declared itself an independent monarchy during the final years of the British Raj.
 After the Partition of India, Hyderabad signed a standstill agreement with the new dominion of India, continuing all previous arrangements except for the stationing of Indian troops in the state.
-Hyderabad's location in the middle of the Indian union, as well as its diverse cultural heritage, was a driving force behind India's annexation of the state in 1948.
-Subsequently, Mir Osman Ali Khan, the 7th Nizam, signed an instrument of accession, joining India.
+Hyderabad's location in the middle of the Indian Union, as well as its diverse cultural heritage led to India's annexation of the state in 1948.
+Subsequently, Mir Osman Ali Khan, the seventh Nizam, signed an instrument of accession, joining India.